kidqueb/ash-server/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-### Authentication
+## Authentication
+By default Ash uses a hybrid authentication setup.
+Passwords aren't required and a login attempts made without a password will be sent a login link.

-Passwordless auth that allows user's to sign up with just an email address.
+This allows user's to sign up with just an email address.
 Email links need to be customized based on the front-ends architecture.
 In development we can go to [`localhost:4000/outbox`](http://localhost:4000/outbox) to intercept all emails being sent out from Bamboo.

+### Password Auth

+## Generators

-### Generate GQL
+### `ash.gen.gql`
 Included in the boilerplate is a generator for GraphQL resources.
 It's usage is nearly identical to `phx.gen.json`.

-#### Usage
-`mix ash.gen.gql Context Model models column:boolean other_column:string user_id:references:users`
+    mix ash.gen.gql Context Model models [schema]

 In addition to the typical schema and context files, this command will create the following files: